willdupree90/findingedoc/README.md

 ![Finding Edoc Banner](graph_banner.png)
 In this project, we will use generative AI, knowledge graphs, and Retrieval-Augmented Generation (RAG) to help developers explore codebases via a chatbot.

-## Table of Contents

 ## How to Use

 ### 1. Setting Up Your Environment

-Before you can start  using the chatbot tool, you'll need to set up your environment.
+Before you can start  using the chatbot tool, you'll need to [set up your environment](#environment-setup).
 This includes obtaining necessary API keys and configuring environment variables.

 Make sure you have Docker and Python set up as per the instructions provided later in the README.
 This will involve: